 - Measured service

-Candidates will need to understand the five building block technologies that make cloud possible.
-A combination of all these technologies allows better resource utilization and improves the cost structure of technology.
-Depending on the type of cloud service model, the customer may have more or fewer responsibilities over these technologies:
+Candidates need to understand the five building-block technologies that make the cloud possible.
+A combination of these technologies allows better resource utilization and improves the cost structure of technology.
+Depending on the type of cloud service model, the customer may have more or fewer responsibilities for these technologies:

-Candidates will need to understand the various components (i.e., building blocks) required to develop and manage a cloud environment and how services are delivered, configured and managed.
+Candidates need to understand the various components required to develop and manage a cloud environment and how services are delivered, configured and managed.

 Cloud computing activities